ESSENTIALS OF DIAGNOSIS

 Significant hemophilic arthropathy is usually avoided in patients who have received long-term prophylaxis with factor concentrate starting in early childhood, whereas joint disease is common in adults who have experienced recurrent hemarthroses.
 Patients tend to have one or two “target” joints into which they bleed most often.

-Inhibitor development to factor VIII or factor IX is characterized by bleeding episodes that are resistant to treatment with clotting factor VIII or IX concentrate, ...
+Inhibitor development to factor VIII or factor IX is characterized by bleeding episodes that are resistant to treatment with clotting factor ...